-Avjar, a tasty relish made from grilled red pepper, aubergine (eggplant), garlic, olive oil and chili is available in jars and offers a tasty reminder with bread and cheese of that wonderful holiday you’ve just enjoyed in Croatia!
+Avjar, a tasty relish made from grilled red pepper, aubergine (eggplant), garlic, olive oil and chili is available in jars and when served with bread and cheese offers a tasty reminder of that wonderful holiday you’ve just enjoyed in Croatia.

 Eduard Slavoljub Penkala (1871-1922) was a Zagreb-based inventor, who invented the auto-pencil in 1906.
 Penkala brand writing instruments are available in some stationary shops dotted across Croatia.

-Another consideration is a necktie.
-Replete with a traditional Croat design, of course.
-Why a necktie?
+Another consideration is a necktie, replete with a traditional Croat design, of course.
+But why a necktie?
 Why, the Croatians stake claim to having invented them!
 Croatian soldiers in Napoleon’s army wore a kind of scarf.
-The name for this scarf evolved in the word cravat over time in reference to the ‘Croat’s that wore them.
+The name for this scarf is said to have evolved to the word cravat over time in reference to the ‘Croats' that wore them.